noprompt/meander/README.md

 1. `x` is the expression.
 2. `pattern` is the pattern to match against the expression.
 Patterns have special [syntax](#pattern-syntax) that is important to understand.
-3. `action` is the action.
-If the pattern matches successfully this expression will be evaluated.
+3. `action` is the action expression to be evaluated if `pattern` matches successfully.
 Certain patterns can bind variables and, if a match is successful, will be available to the `action` expression.

 Like `clojure.core/case`, if no patterns match an exception will be thrown.